-For tea connoisseurs and tea lovers, oolong tea is usually on their radar, as part of their tea appreciation journey.
-Oolong differentiates itself among the world of tea by the complex processing it involves to produce tastes not only complex but sustainable after several steeping's.
-Because it is so complex that the simplest way to make it understandable to the masses usually ends up in three words: a semi-oxidized tea.
-Oolong tea was recently exploited for its weight-loss properties, oolong tea features an old and deep history.
+For connoisseurs of teas, oolong teas on their appreciation journey, oolong teas pop up on their radar.
+Oolong differentiates itself among the world of teas by the complex processing it involves to produce tastes not only complex but sustainable after several steepings.
+Because the process is so complex, the simplest way to make it understandable usually ends up in three words: a semi-oxidized teas.
+Oolong teas were recently exploited for their weight-loss properties and oolongs feature an old and deep history.
 It was cultivated and cherished by Chinese emperors thousands of years ago.
 Today health-conscious individuals are coming around and beginning to cherish in the same way for its health benefits.
-The origin of oolong tea is the plant called the Camelia sinensis.
-It is a Chinese tea plant which produces black tea, green tea and oolong tea.
+The origin of oolong teas is the plant called the Camelia sinensis.
+It is the Chinese tea plant which produces black teas, green teas as well as oolong teas.
 Many people don't realize that these three teas actually come from the same plant.
-They only differ in the way they are harvested, aged and treated.
+They only differ in the way they are harvested, treated and aged.

-Black tea is allowed to oxidize for a good while after it is picked, and this oxidization process increases the robustness of the flavor but create a flavor which seems a little distant from its origin plant.
-Green tea is generally steamed or treated right after being picked, So there is very little oxidization and the tea retains the plant's color and flavor.
+Black teas are allowed to oxidize for a period of time after being picked.
+This oxidization process increases the robustness of the flavor but creates a flavor which seems a little distant from its origin plant.
+Green teas are usually steamed or treated right after being picked so there is very little oxidization and the tea retains the plant's color and flavor.

-Oolong tea is sort of in between green and black teas.
-The Camelia sinensis leaves are picked, sun-wilted then lightly bruised in a deliberate fashion.
-When they are bruised, it opens the leaf surface to the air's oxygen.
+Oolong teas are sort of in-between green and black teas.
+The Camelia sinensis leaves are picked, sun-wilted, and then lightly bruised in a deliberate fashion.
+When the leaves are bruised, leaf surface opens to the air's oxygen.
 This causes the internal parts of the leaf oxidize much like a cut fruit will oxidize (like the way an apple's insides slowly turn brown when exposed to oxygen).

-You will see the terms wulong tea oolong tea used interchangeably.
-Wulong tea is the original Chinese name for this tea, but in recent years it has been adapted as the name used for oolong tea when used for weight loss
+You will see the terms wulong teas and oolong teas used interchangeably.
+Wulong is the original Chinese, but in recent years it has been adapted as the name used for oolong teas when used for weight loss.